✦ Smart money. Smart travel. · Subscribe to The Weekly Edit →

 Wailea · Modern Hawaiian · Dinner only

 Chef Sheldon Simeon's more formal expression of Hawaiian cuisine.
-Family-style sharing dishes that tell the story of Hawaii's multicultural food history — Filipino adobo, Japanese miso, Portuguese sweet bread, all made with impeccable Maui ingredients.
+Family-style sharing dishes that tell the story of Hawaii's multicultural food history.
 One of the best dinners on the island.

 Events Worth Planning Around